apollographql/apollo-client/react-docs/source/api.md

 `config.props` is most useful when you want to abstract away complex functions calls into a simple prop that you can pass down to your component.

+Another benefit of `config.props` is that it also allows you to decouple your pure UI components from your GraphQL and Apollo concerns.
+You can write your pure UI components in one file and then keep the logic required for them to interact with the store in a completely different place in your project.
+You can accomplish this by your pure UI components only asking for the props needed to render and `config.props` can contain the logic to provide exactly the props your pure component needs from the data provided by your GraphQL API.

 **Example:**

 This example uses [`props.data.fetchMore`](#graphql-query-data.fetchMore).